Houses model Dutch Style

 • If I was coming to the website, what would I be looking for and how can I make it easy for that person to find it?

-Cost and Scalability: The Not-So-Fine Print
+Cost And Scalability: The Not-So-Fine Print

 Quick and cheap might get the job done today, but can it scale tomorrow?